Odd Moments of True Worship

 A Positive Connection

-In the early years of marriage (I was 18 when I married) while experiencing emotional roller coasters and intense difficulties besides seasons of disconnect, my thoughts were constantly ME, ME, ME!
-And though I soon became a pastor’s wife, my journey to trusting God and enjoying an intimate connectedness always came up lacking.
-Progress still … Continue reading A Positive Connection
+In the early years of marriage (I was 18 when I married) experiencing emotional roller coasters and intense difficulties was a juggling act I was not cut out for!
+And though I soon became a pastor’s wife, my journey to trusting God and enjoying an intimate relationship seemed to always be lacking.
+Progress felt extremely … Continue reading A Positive Connection

 Trusting God’s Sovereign Hand